sechaparroc/SimpleModelingApp/README.md

 ![Example](https://github.com/sechaparroc/SimpleModelingApp/blob/main/images/clickShape.gif)

-## Basic Camera transformations interactions
+## Basic Camera transformation interactions

 To interact with the Main area camera drag the mouse without picking any shape:
 	- Rotate the camera dragging with the LEFT Mouse button.